bastienkody/infos_bet/README.md

 # Infos_bet
-Scrap infos about bets for testing a safe betting strategy
+Scrap infos about sports bets

-## Max cote
-A file ".max_cote_infos_bet.txt" is needed in home repo (~/)

-It stores infos in format "sportname=yx.xx" (x and y digits, y is optional)

-## Outfile
+## Config file
+Outfile (mandatory) and max accepted odds (optional) are specified in "config_infos_bet.txt"

-In launch.sh, assign the outfile variable
+Outfile: modify the variable

-ie: `outfile=result.txt` for result.txt as outfile
+`outfile=result.txt` for result.txt as outfile

-ie: `outfile=/dev/stdout` for terminal screen (no outfile)
+`outfile=/dev/stdout` for terminal screen (no outfile)

+Max odds: sportname=xx.xx (x and y digits) `football=1.90` green print football matches with odds under 1.90 `tennis=1.50`

 ## Start the script
 `./launch.sh`

 ## Results format
-Sport -> nb matchs in competition -> all matchs : Date, teams and cotes
+Sport -> nb matchs in competition -> all matchs infos : date, teams and odds

-Cotes are green or red according to the max cote limit per sport
+Odds are colored green or red according to the max odds limit per sport

 Color code according to rank is not yet available